SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 So TQE is not an extra layer pasted onto physics; it is the bookkeeping that tracks how energy–information preferences decide when each law switches on, how strong it runs, and when it relaxes.
 Every canonical equation in the hierarchy is just $f(E,I)$ glimpsed through a different coarse graining.

-Telling the story in this tone makes the continuity clearer to me: the same KL-driven bias that once decided whether a universe survives later appears as a chemical potential, an effective mass, a gauge weighting, or a dark-energy proxy.
+Telling the story in this tone makes the continuity clearer to me: the same information-driven bias—be it read off a KL divergence or any other $I$-channel, none yet crowned as the definitive probe—that once decided whether a universe survives later appears as a chemical potential, an effective mass, a gauge weighting, or a dark-energy proxy.
 Each tier is therefore another observational window into the lone function $f(E,I)$.